Skip to content

 Terminal window

-# Basic run with comprehensive reporting
+# Basic run with reporting

 newman run tallyfy-api.postman_collection.json \